ebenpack/personal-site/content/CSS/CSSsort.markdown

 Summary: Sorting content with pure CSS.

-Prompted by the following question asked on the webdev subreddit:
+Prompted by the following question asked on reddit.com/u/webdev:

-> Hello, is it possible to sort something by popularity using only CSS and HTML ?
-Or do i need to use something else like JS etc. ?
-Thank you for answers.
-I would be really thankful if someone could provide some material that contains information about how to do it. - /u/justanewboy
+> Hello, is it possible to sort something by popularity using only CSS and HTML?
+Or do i need to use something else like JS etc.?

+> - /u/justanewboy

 I have devised the following solution: